-Finally, the Horry County HOME Consortium will hold a 30-day public comment period from March 10, 2023 to April 10, 2023 to give the public an opportunity to make comments on the 2023-2027 Consolidated Plan and first year Annual Action Plan draft.
-The plan will be made available for download on the County's website and will be available for viewing at several locations across the region.
+Finally, the Horry County HOME Consortium held a 30-day public comment period from March 10, 2023 to April 10, 2023 to give the public an opportunity to make comments on the 2023-2027 Consolidated Plan and first year Annual Action Plan draft.
+The plan was made available for download on the County's website and was available for viewing at several locations across the region.